tips367/MuseumOfCandy/README.md

 # Museum Of Candy

-Museum of Candy project code-along from Colt Steele's web developer bootcamp Project uses some of the basic HTML, CSS, Bootstrap, Flexbox and media queries.
+Museum of Candy project code-along from Colt Steele's web developer bootcamp.

+Project uses some of the basic HTML, CSS, Bootstrap, Flexbox and media queries.

 ### Do you want to see the result ? ###